-As of December 31, 2016, we had approximately \$295.8 million in cash, cash equivalents, restricted cash and short term investments.
-Of this amount, \$116.8 million was held by our foreign subsidiaries and is permanently invested outside the United States.
-In addition, we had approximately \$156.8 million of debt, net of unamortized deferred financing cost, as of December 31, 2016.
+As of December 31, 2017, we had approximately \$227.0 million in cash, cash equivalents, restricted cash and short term investments.
+Of this amount, \$113.9 million was held by our foreign subsidiaries and is indefinitely invested outside the United States with the exception of an expected dividend from Guyana to be made in 2018.
+As the 2017 Tax Act resulted in a one-time transition tax on the deemed repatriation of foreign earnings for federal tax purposes, the tax impact of subsequent cash distributions will be limited to foreign withholding tax, where applicable, and state taxes.
+In addition, we had approximately \$155.8 million of debt, net of unamortized deferred financing costs, as of December 31, 2017.
 How and when we deploy our balance sheet capacity will figure prominently in our longer-term growth prospects and stockholder returns.

-Capital Expenditures.
-Historically, a significant use of our cash has been for capital expenditures to expand and upgrade our telecommunications networks as well as for acquisitions.
+Capital expenditures.
+Historically, a significant use of our cash has been for capital expenditures to expand and upgrade our telecommunications networks and to expand our renewable energy operations.